FallenGameR/Books/sa_book_1/notes.md

 - Monitoring areas: availability, performance, problems, capacity planing
 - The difference between problem and crisis is preparation
 - Upgrade-related interruptions are less annoying when customers understand what is going on, have some control over the schedule and know what they are going to get out of it ultimatelly

+## ICM handling

+With Seinfield-esque names for people who systematically miss that particular step.

+- Greeting (the grumpy)
+- Problem classification - what team owns (the misdelegator)
+- Problem statement - enough info to repro (the assumer)
+- Problem verification - repro can be reproduced (the mislead one)
+- Solution proposals - what are the hypotheses (the fixer of a wrong problem)
+- Solution selection - arange by likeliness (the fixer of a wrong problem)
+- Solution execution - apply the fix (the executioner on a wrong machine)
+- Verification - did it work from your side? (the hit and run support)
+- Customer verification - did it fix the problem from the customer side? (the hastly deal closer)

+## Postmortem handling

+After the event when it is sufficiently quiet gather flight director and senior SAs to sit down and talk:

+- what went right, and why
+- what went wrong, and why
+- which improvements and optimizations can be made

+Gather notes and discuss with the whole group later in the week.

+Common mistakes:

+- trying to do too much in the alloted time
+- not doing anough work ahead of time
+- underestimating how long something will take